 - Community Engagement – Providing effective communications and opportunities for involvement

 - Stewardship – Preserving and conserving natural, cultural and historic resources

 - Exemplary Customer Service – Delivering positive, responsive customer service

 - Safety – Operating safe facilities and programs

 - Life Long Learning – Offering engaging educational opportunities

-Gaithersburg’s parks and recreation system began in 1970 with three parks – Civic Center (now Griffith Park), Duvall Park and Lee Street Park (now Constitution Gardens) – and a total of nine acres.
-Today, the City has 25 parks and nine recreation facilities that cover 854 acres.
-On City-owned grounds there are athletic fields, aquatic centers, meeting and class facilities, gymnasiums, fitness facilities, miniature golf, an outdoor performance pavilion, trails, and natural areas.
+Gaithersburg’s parks and recreation system began in 1970 with three parks – Civic Center (now Griffith Park), Duvall Park & Lee Street Park (now Constitution Gardens) – that totaled nine acres.
+Today, the City maintains 25 parks and 13 recreation facilities that encompass 854 acres.
+On City-owned grounds you’ll find athletic fields, aquatic centers, meeting and class facilities, gymnasiums, fitness facilities, miniature golf, an outdoor performance pavilion, trails, and natural areas.
 A full range of classes, sports programs, youth activities, cultural art performances, and special events take place at these and other facilities throughout the City.